 - From late May to early June, the Calgary comedy festival takes place with performances at a number of venues.

-- The Global fest is celebrated with fireworks display and multi-cultural shows in the second half of August.
+- The Global fest is celebrated with fireworks displays and multi-cultural shows in the second half of August.

 Points of interest (places to visit)